14 VCs for Your Retail Tech Startup | Rho

 Image of Fab Co-Creation Studio Ventures - Top VCs in Retail Technology

-• Geographical presence: Based in Los Angeles
+• Geographical presence: Los Angeles, CA

 • Founded: 2020